Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Methodology

 We evaluate AI agents using two state-of-the-art LLMs, summarized in Table~\ref{tab:model_descriptions} along with their key characteristics.
 All models were tested under the default settings recommended by their respective providers.
 For each LLM, we employed the most recent version available at the time of experimentation, conducted between 3 and 23 July 2025.

 Our evaluation is conducted in three languages: English, Arabic, and Vietnamese, to promote coverage across diverse linguistic and cultural contexts.
-These languages were selected to represent variation in scripts, grammatical structures, and geographical distribution, enabling a broad and inclusive analysis of potential language biases.
+These languages cover variation in scripts, grammatical structures, and geographical distribution, enabling a broad analysis of potential language biases.

 Each game template was initially created in English and subsequently translated into Arabic and Vietnamese using automated translation tools.
 All translations were then reviewed and refined by native speakers to ensure linguistic accuracy and cultural appropriateness.
 The personality traits associated with agents were also manually adapted by native speakers in each target language.